-Systems' senior leaders responsible for critical functions for the compliance with the German Act on Corporate Due Diligence in Supply Chains, namely the Heads of Procurement, Health, Safety and Environment, Human Resources and Sustainability as well as the General Counsel and a representative from the parent company Rolls-Royce.
+Rights Officer to support with the implementation of responsibilities and strengthen the human rights governance framework of the Rolls-Royce Power Systems Group.
+This Committee includes the Rolls-Royce Power Systems' senior leaders responsible for critical functions for the compliance with the German Act on Corporate Due Diligence in Supply Chains, namely the Heads of Procurement, Health, Safety and Environment, Human Resources and Sustainability as well as the General Counsel and a representative from the parent company Rolls-Royce.
 The Human Rights Officer will escalate to this Committee the high severity cases identified, for a joint discussion and alignment.
-In critical cases and in any matter where the Committee is not able to reach a unanimous decision, the Rolls-Royce Power Systems Human Rights Officer must escalate the matter to the Rolls-Royce Power Systems and Rolls-Royce Solutions Board of Management.
-Additionally, for specific cases, the Rolls-Royce Human Rights Steering Group is to be consulted in final determination.
+In critical cases and in any matter where the Committee is not able to reach a unanimous decision, the Rolls-Royce Power Systems Human Rights Officer must escalate the matter to the Rolls-Royce Power Systems and Rolls-Royce Solutions Board of Management, Additionally, for specific cases, the Rolls-Royce Human Rights Steering Group is to be consulted in final determination.